-In Pennsylvania, your health care directive may include one or two documents, depending on your wishes.
-In your Declaration (commonly called a living will), you can describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
-In your Durable Power of Attorney for Health Care, you can name a trusted person -- called your health care agent -- to make health care decisions on your behalf in case you are no longer able to do so.
+In Pennsylvania, you may describe your wishes for health care in a living will and medical power of attorney.
+In your living will (sometimes called a declaration), you can describe and document the kind of health care you would like to receive if you can no longer speak for yourself.
+In your durable power of attorney for health care, you can name a trusted person -- called your health care agent -- to make health care decisions on your behalf in case you are no longer able to do so.

 After you create your documents, you and two witnesses must sign them both.
 Neither of your witnesses may be: